alemesa/mapbox-covid19/TUTORIAL.md

 # Create a new folder using create-react-app and cd into it
 npx create-react-app mapbox-covid
 cd mapbox-covid
-# Packages we will use across this tutorial
+# Packages to use in this tutorial
 npm i node-sass mapbox-gl swr country-code-lookup
 # Start a local server
 npm i && npm start